oauth2-proxy/manifests/helm/oauth2-proxy/README.md

 Furthermore, you can read up on why this change was necessary in [Breaking changes in Bitnami Catalog #323](https://github.com/oauth2-proxy/manifests/issues/323)

+### To 9.0.0

+Version 9.0.0 introduces the `.global.imageRegistry` value that allows to centrally override the image registry that is used to pull images.
+The `image.repository` value is split into `image.registry` and `image.repository` in order to support that.
+This means that if you were using an override for `image.repository` (to pull from a different artifact repository), you will likely have to adjust it for the new `image.registry` value.
+See [#367](https://github.com/oauth2-proxy/manifests/pull/367) for detailed information.

 ## Configuration